Italy flag

 Why Italy Appeals to Culture-Loving Professionals

 Italy offers unparalleled cultural richness with a relaxed Mediterranean lifestyle.
-While unemployment at 8.2% varies by region (higher in South), Northern cities offer good opportunities.
-With an average salary of €29,000 and reasonable living costs, Italy attracts professionals seeking cultural immersion and life balance.
+While unemployment at 7.5% varies by region (higher in parts of the South), Northern cities offer stronger opportunities.
+With an average salary of €32,700 and moderate living costs, Italy attracts professionals seeking cultural immersion and life balance.

 Top Industries in Italy